rsummers11/CADLab/body_part_regressor/bodypartregressor/README.md

 * Converted from Python 2 to Python 3
 * added nifti_inference.py, to allow for runs on NiFTI images.
-* added setup.py to install as a library using "python setup.py install"

 If you use this code, please read and cite the following works: